evantahler/switchboard.chat/README.md

 - billing
 - when you sign up, we need some sort of "welcome" page
-- When there are no users in your team, the messages page makes no sense
 - complete the `about` page
-- edit contacts
 - TESTS

 ## Production Vendors